lwenxuan420-lgtm/AI-Voice-Safety-Agent/README.md

 were additionally collected and tested.

-The real-world set included conditions such as:
+The real-world evaluation included conditions such as:

 - mobile recordings;
 - replayed speech;